zoranbosnjak/asterix-specs/website/templates/struct.md

 Remark:

 > This structure makes distinction between *Raw* value and *Unsigned Integer*.
-> A *raw* value is a content where the bits don't have any particular meaning,
+> A *raw* value is a content in which bits do not have any particular meaning,
-> other then just representing some *identifier* (this is true in most of the
+> other than just representing some *identifier* (this is true in most
 > cases, for example the *SAC/SIC* code).
 >
-> *Unsigned Integer* is similar, however semantically there is a small difference.
+> *Unsigned Integer* is similar to *Raw* value, however semantically there is a
+> small difference.
 > In strongly typed environments, the compiler can prevent some irregular
-> operations over *raw* values.
+> operations over *Raw* values.
 For example: it makes no sense to
-> *add/multiply* 2 identifiers, whereas the same arithmetic operations over
+> *add/multiply* two identifiers, whereas the same arithmetic operations over
 > *unsigned integers* are well defined.
-One such example is a content that
+One example on this is a content that
 > represents *seconds*.

 ## Validation rules